Function Theory on Tetrablock: Realization, Interpolation, Extension and Toeplitz Corona Theorem: Introduction

 Agler generalized this to the bidisc in \cite{AJ1990} (also, see \cite[Theorem 11.13]{AM2002}).
-In this paper, a realization theorem on certain general domain $\Omega$ has been obtained for a subclass of Schur class $\mathcal{S}(\Omega)=\{f \in \rm{Hol}(\Omega) : \|f\|_{\infty}\leq 1\},$ commonly known as {\it Schur-Agler class}.
-The case when the domain $\Omega$ is the unit disc or the unit bidisc or the symmetrized bidisc, the Schur-Agler class coincides with the Schur class (see \cite{BS2018, AY2017, AM2002, AM2020, AY1999} ).
-For the domains of the type $\mathcal{D}_{\bf Q}=\{ z\in \mathbb C^n: \|{\bf Q}(z)\|<1\}$ (\cite{AE2003}), a realization formula for the Schur-Agler class is given in \cite{BB2004, BMV2018}, where ${\bf Q}(z)$ is a matrix-valued polynomial in $n$ complex variables.
-A generalization of the realization theory to a much more abstract domain, based on test functions, has been given in \cite{DMM2007, DM2007}.
-A standard application of the realization formula is a Pick-interpolation type theorem, which provides a necessary and sufficient condition for the solvability of the interpolation problem (see \cite[Theorem 1.10]{BB2004}, \cite[Theorem 5.1]{AY2017}, \cite[page.
+A realization theorem on certain general domains $\Omega$ has also been obtained in \cite{AJ1990} for {\it Schur-Agler class}, a subclass of Schur class $\mathcal{S}(\Omega)=\{f \in \mathrm{Hol}(\Omega) :\sup_{z \in \Omega}|f(z)|\leq 1\}.$ The case when the domain $\Omega$ is the unit disc or the unit bidisc or the symmetrized bidisc, the Schur-Agler class coincides with the Schur class (see \cite{BS2018, AY2017, AM2002, AM2020, AY1999} ).
+For the domains of the type $\mathcal{D}_{\bf Q}=\{ z\in \mathbb C^n: \|{\bf Q}(z)\|<1\}$, a realization formula for the Schur-Agler class is given in \cite{BB2004, BMV2018}, where ${\bf Q}(z)$ is a matrix-valued polynomial in $n$ complex variables (refer also to \cite{AT2003}).
+A class of test functions has been used in \cite{DMM2007, DM2007} to develop a generalization of the realization theorem for a wider class of domains, including the annulus.
+A standard application of the realization formula is a Pick interpolation type theorem (see \cite[Theorem 1.10]{BB2004}, \cite[Theorem 5.1]{AY2017}, \cite[page.
 508]{BS2018}, \cite[Chapter 11]{AM2002}).
-Furthermore, a vector-valued generalization of the realization theorem has been carried out.
-As an application, an appropriate version of the Toeplitz-corona theorem has been obtained (see \cite[Theorem 1.3]{BS2022}, \cite[Theorem 5.1]{BB2004}, \cite[Theorem 11.57]{AM2002}).
+Furthermore, a vector-valued generalization of the realization theorem has been carried out on various domains.
+Subsequently, an appropriate version of the Toeplitz corona theorem has been obtained (see \cite[Theorem 1.3]{BS2022}, \cite[Theorem 5.1]{BB2004}, \cite[Theorem 11.57]{AM2002}).